|

 Sickness akin to sin |

-Why pray for the recovery of the sick, if you are without
+Why pray for the recovery of the sick, if you are

-sickness as you would sin, with sudden dismissal.
+in sickness as you would sin, with sudden dismissal.
 Resist the temptation to

 believe in matter as intelligent, as having sensation or power.
 The Scriptures